 Interested in a special commission or just want to reach out?
 Feel free to contact me.

-"The process of arranging recycled collage papers, painting the delicate pattern of a butterfly wing, and building clay sculptures allows artist Steph Holmes to see herself and in turn understand her role in helping others.
+"The process of arranging recycled collage papers, painting the delicate pattern of a butterfly wing, and building clay sculptures allows artist Steph Holmes to see herself and in turn understand her role in helping others."

-Our world is not set up to be sustainable, but that doesn't mean we can't make small changes to our lives to lessen our impact on the environment.
+Our world is not set up to be sustainable, but that doesn't mean we can't make small changes to lessen our impact on the environment.
 I'm not going to pretend that I have it all figured out, but I am promising that I'm moving closer and closer to an eco-friendly studio everyday!

 There are still a lot of steps I need to make before I can call my studio entirely guilt-free, but I look forward to going on that journey and sharing what I've learned with you on my blog.